John Wayne (song): Live performances

 Gaga first performed "John Wayne" live at the Satellite in October 2016, which was the third stop of her Dive Bar Tour, a brief promotional tour of dive bars in the United States.
 She next performed the song along with "A-Yo" during the Victoria's Secret Fashion Show in November 2016.
 The singer wore a glittering, black bodysuit with a big leather belt, high platform boots and a black, Swarovski-crystal-embellished hat for "John Wayne".
 Near the end of the performance, two women came on stage, putting a white leather jacket on the singer, with angel-wing-like white feathers attached to it.
 The wings enlarged when Gaga walked the runway during the end of the performance.

 "John Wayne" was part of Gaga's set list at the 2017 Coachella Festival.
-The singer dedicated the track to all the "dangerous men" who come to music festivals.
+She dedicated the track to all the "dangerous men" who come to music festivals.
 For the Joanne World Tour (2017–2018), Gaga performed "John Wayne" after her first costume change.
 It was preceded by a video interlude showing Gaga driving a vintage car, spinning up pink dust.
 After the clip, Gaga returned to the stage wearing black leather fringe costume-made by Alexander Wang, along with a black cowboy hat and over-the-knee boots.
 Flamethrowers accompanied Gaga and her dancers, spitting fire in the background.